 LINK.
 Problem resides in object module created from an assembler source program.
+A single DUP requires 1024 bytes before expansion.
 Debug machine language processor source program; then rerun LINK.

 Duplicate filename or file not found

 RENAME.
 You tried to rename a file to a filename that already exists on the diskette, or the file to be renamed could not be found on the specified (or default) drive.